crownstone/bluenet-bootloader/intermediate/docs/README.md

 | C | The new secure bootloader is copied into the address 0x76000 | No       | < 500 ms | Will fail to copy the new bootloader, however the copy operation would be retried as the bootloader (except for the BLE) is still operational at 0x70000. |  0x70000 |
 | D | The `BOOTLOADER_UICR` is set to 0x76000 | No       | < 100 ms | Will fail to transfer the control to the new bootloader, however the set operation would be retried as the bootloader (except for the BLE) is still operational at 0x70000. |  0x79000 |

-The flow is explained clearly here in `flowchart.pdf`.
+The flow is explained clearly here in `intermediate/docs/flowchart.pdf`.
 The intermediate bootloader functioning is show in green box in the flowchart.

 ## Build process: